Kinzi/derkinzi.de/content/posts/building-directory-website-with-ai-in-a-day.md

   - ai
   - content
 ---

-# How I Built a Directory Website in a Day with AI—and Why It’s a Game-Changer for SaaS Traffic

----

-**Introduction:**

 Last weekend, on my way home, I was listening to a [podcast episode](https://www.youtube.com/watch?v=hPveUtta0Es) with Greg Eisenberg and John Rush discussing the benefits of building directory websites as traffic sources for SaaS.
 John shared some incredible insights and tools that sparked an idea for me.
 Before I knew it, I was diving into the challenge of building my own directory, [BestLinkedInTools.com](https://www.bestlinkedintools.com), with the aim of completing it within a day—all made possible by AI.